 Below is a list of some artificial sweeteners that can be used on a low carb diet.
 Be aware there is a great deal of controversy around these products, so you'll have to decide for yourself whether you want to use them.

-I've put together a list of the "pros and cons" for each, and am referencing the powdered version unless stated otherwise:
+I've put together a list of the "pros and cons" for each.
+I am referring to the powdered version unless otherwise stated .

 Acesulfame Potassium, or Acesulfame K, is marketed under the brand names of Sunett or SweetOne.
 It's commonly used in soft drinks and commercial low sugar products, many times in conjunction with aspartame.
 It's 180 times sweeter than sugar, has zero calories, and has no effect on tooth enamel.